jaredevans/setup_multiple_apache_websites/README.md

 <h1>Target audience:</h1>

-<p>Web developers or systems administrators who want to quickly set up multiple websites on Apache web server for development or testing purposes.</p>
+<p>Web developers or systems administrators who want to quickly set up multiple websites on a freshly installed Apache web server for development or testing purposes.</p>

+<h1>Under the hood:</h1>

-<p>Run this script to quickly set up multiple websites as&nbsp;Named Virtual Hosts.</p>
+<p>End results: Quickly set up multiple websites as&nbsp;Named Virtual Hosts.</p>

 <p>This script will do the following:</p>